altexdim/sourcemod-plugin-gungame/README.txt

 -----------
     GunGame:SM is the gameplay plugin that makes you to act with various guns and not only with your favorite one.
+On spawn you get one weapon.
 You should kill enemy with the current weapon to get next weapon.
     You should kill enemies with all the weapons to win the game.

     http://forums.alliedmods.net/showthread.php?t=93977